Dr Saraswathi Murthy (head of department)

 If urgent investigations are required outside these times, there is an emergency on-call service available from 8pm to 9am on a weekday and from 1pm on a Saturday until 9am on a Monday morning.
 The Biomedical Scientist on-call can be contacted via the switchboard (please ask to be put through to the Microbiology on-call Biomedical Scientist).

-Clinical advice is available via contacting Dr Silke Schelenz at the Royal Brompton and Dr Anne Hall at Harefield during the day from Monday to Friday 9am-5pm.
-After 5pm on a weekday and at weekends/bank holidays please contact switchboard who can connect you to the on-call Consultant Microbiologist.
+Clinical advice is available by contacting Dr Nehal Draz at Royal Brompton Hospital and Dr Saraswathi Murthy at Harefield Hospital, from Monday to Friday 9am-5pm.
+After 5pm on a weekday and at weekends/bank holidays please contact switchboard who can connect you to the on-call consultant microbiologist.

 The service offers a wide range of specialist bacteriology, virology and fungal diagnostics including cystic fibrosis and transplant bacteriology, mycobacteriology identification and susceptibility testing, molecular PCR assays and serology assays.